Water (Ugly God song)

-"Water" is the debut single by American rapper Ugly God.
-The song was premiered on March 16, 2016 on Ugly God's SoundCloud account, before being released for digital download as a single on November 18, 2016, by Asylum Records.
+"Water" is the major label debut single by American rapper Ugly God.
+The song was premiered on March 16, 2016, on Ugly God's SoundCloud account, before being released for digital download as a single on November 18, 2016, by Asylum Records.
 It is the lead single from his debut mixtape The Booty Tape.
 The track was produced by Ugly God himself, along with Danny Wolf.
 The song currently has over 95,000,000 plays and counting since being uploaded onto SoundCloud.
 It also has 45,800,000 views on YouTube as of September 24, 2020.
 The official remix features American rapper Rich the Kid.

 Cover art

 The original SoundCloud debut of "Water" borrows the album art from Atlanta-based Mood Rings' 2013 debut album, VPI Harmony.
-An original Pokémon-themed cover was eventually produced for the official release.He stopped making music during 2018.
+An original Pokémon-themed cover was eventually produced for the official release.

 Music video

-The song and its accompanying music video premiered the same day on March 16, 2016 on Ugly God's YouTube account.
+The song and its accompanying music video premiered the same day on March 16, 2016, on Ugly God's YouTube account.
 The music video has over 40 million views.